Skip to main content

 export default Wallet;

-Important: The accessTokenProvider function provides the Keyban SDK with a JWT, which is required to authenticate API requests.
-In this example, we use the getAccessTokenSilently function from Auth0 to retrieve the token without prompting the user each time.
-This ensures that API interactions are securely authenticated.
+The accessTokenProvider function supplies the Keyban SDK with a valid JWT for authenticating API requests.
+In the example provided, this is achieved using the getAccessTokenSilently function from Auth0, which fetches a token without prompting the user each time, ensuring a smoother experience.

 Step 4: Add the Wallet Component to Your App